 1991 – 1998

 The logo from this period showcases the company’s transformation and establishment as an international brand.
-The brand name was shortened to the initial syllables of “Unique Clothing,” forming the basis for the new brand name.
+The brand name was shortened to the initial syllables of “Unique Clothing,” which formed the basis for the new name.
 Interestingly, a mistake occurred during registration, and the letter “C” was replaced with “Q.” However, this error was not corrected, and thus, the brand received its unique name, which eventually became globally recognized.

 The logo features figures of a man and a woman walking hand in hand, symbolizing unity and harmony.
 Each figure raises one hand, creating an image of victory and the fulfillment of wishes.
 This symbolism highlights the idea that everyone in the company’s stores can find something they like, reflecting the brand’s versatility and accessibility.